JulianQuenet/DWA14/README.md

 # DWA14
-Forming part of the Dynamic Webb Applications Course, this being a challenge going over higher the lit framework
+Forming part of the Dynamic Webb Applications Course, this being a challenge going over the lit framework